dvreeze/try-scalameta/README.rst

 source directories are in scope.

-Hence, with a small collection of ad-hoc Scalafix rules and corresponding config files, meta-programming can be applied to large code bases, provided their builds are set up to generate SemanticDB output.
+Hence, with a small collection of ad-hoc Scalafix rules and corresponding config files, meta-programming can be applied to large code bases, provided their builds are set up to generate SemanticDB output (if the rules are semantic rules).

 It is possible to run Scalafix as sbt or Maven commands, depending on whether the target code bases are sbt or Maven projects.
 That would make it easier to run Scalafix without worrying whether